 A few weeks ago, we carried a story on how Microsoft intends to use TV White Space in Africa and India to provide internet connectivity to the most remote areas.
-In areas where installing even a cellphone tower is impossible, TV White Space technology will help people connect to Internet using fixed devices at their homes or schools.
+In areas where installing even a cellphone tower is impossible, TV White Space technology will help people connect to the Internet using fixed devices at their homes or schools.
 The article explains what is TV White Space and mentions some interesting points that you need to know about the upcoming TV White Space revolution.
 This is also being termed as a Digital Disruption that can affect major Internet Service Providers, increasing competition and in the process, lowering the average cost of Internet access.

 What is TV White Space & Super WiFi

-You know that TV channels use different range of frequencies to broadcast content to your televisions.
-They keep a gap between adjacent bandwidths so that content of one channel does not create interference with content of another channel.
+You know that TV channels use a different range of frequencies to broadcast content to your televisions.
+They keep a gap between adjacent bandwidths so that content of one channel does not create interference with the content of another channel.
 This gap is called buffer space.
 There is plenty of space left between two adjacent TV channels.
 And if you take into account, all the TV channels you have, it becomes a huge amount of unused space – although distributed parallel among different bandwidths.

 The exact frequencies used for broadcasting by TV channels differ from country to country so I can’t provide an estimate of how much TV White Space is available.
 You can check it out at your location using already existing tools for the purpose.

 Features of Super Wi-Fi or TV White Space